-No changes were made to our internal control over financial reporting during the second and third quarters of 2016 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+No changes were made to our internal control over financial reporting during the year that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

-As at December 31, 2016, an evaluation of the effectiveness of our internal control over financial reporting, as defined under National Instrument 52-109, was carried out with management's participation and under the supervision of the CEO and CFO.
+As at December 31, 2017, an evaluation of the effectiveness of our internal control over financial reporting, as defined under National Instrument 52-109, was carried out with management's participation and under the supervision of the CEO and CFO.
 Based on that evaluation, the CEO and CFO concluded that the design and operation of our internal control over financial reporting was effective.